wohaco/despace/mariner_10.md

 The spacecraft flew past Mercury three times.
 Owing to the geometry of its orbit — its orbital period was almost exactly twice Mercury’s — the same side of Mercury was sunlit each time, so it was only able to map 40 – 45 % of Mercury’s surface, taking over 2 800 photos.
 It revealed a more or less Moon‑like surface.
 It thus contributed enormously to our understanding of Mercury, whose surface had not been successfully resolved through telescopic observation.

 Mariner 10 also discovered that Mercury has a tenuous atmosphere consisting primarily of helium, as well as a magnetic field & a large iron-rich core.
-Its radiometer readings suggested that Mercury has a night time temperature of −183 °C & maximum daytime temperatures of 187 °C.
+Its radiometer readings suggested that Mercury has a night time temperature of −183 ℃ & maximum daytime temperatures of 187 ℃.

 Planning for MESSENGER, a spacecraft that surveyed Mercury until 2015, relied extensively on data & information collected by Mariner 10.